Project Location: Salem, Virginia

 An easy installation, energy-efficient operation and satisfied occupants

-The Burton Center for Arts & Technology (BCAT) serves almost 800 high school students on its Salem, Virginia, campus.
+The Burton Center for Arts & Technology (Bcat) serves almost 800 high school students on its Salem, Virginia, campus.
 Students take classes on a wide variety of topics—including automotive technology, computer information technology, mechatronics, culinary arts, performing arts and cosmetology.
 When the school’s old HVAC systems needed replacing, the district’s attention turned toward technologies that could ensure comfort and efficiency.
 For the school’s front building—20,000 square feet of offices and classrooms—that meant Variable Refrigerant Flow (VRF) from Mitsubishi Electric.

-Melinda Ruble, president, MDR Engineering, Roanoke, Virginia, was called in by the mechanical contractor to design a new HVAC system.
+Melinda Ruble, president, Mdr Engineering, Roanoke, Virginia, was called in by the mechanical contractor to design a new HVAC system.
 Ruble said, “The old boiler was entering the end of its useful life.
 The school also wanted cooling; some of the school was air conditioned by window units, but in some places there was no a/c at all.”

 She continued, “The county is really energy-conscious and had made a big push for energy efficient designs, so the eventual HVAC system’s energy efficiency came into play.”
 The design team explored various technologies, comparing efficiencies and costs.
 “Geothermal was too expensive and there was no space for wells.
 VRF, though, could be as energy-efficient as geothermal, but without the expense.